qwd/dev-site/docs/_en/api/geoapi/top-city.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="key range number lang-def" %}
+{% include params.html p="range number lang-def" %}

 ## Request Example